 How to Choose Shelf Brackets

-Because the size of brackets depends on the actual shelf board dimensions, we recommend selecting your shelf first.
-In general, it helps to select what type and size of shelf board you’ll be using BEFORE ordering brackets.
+The size of your brackets depends on the dimensions of your shelf board.
+Start by selecting the type and size of shelf you’ll be using before ordering brackets.

 Common Shelf Sizes: